dboland/minc/BUILD.md

-To install the new system you have to manually create the root directory, run the **install** target and the **setup** program, thereby mimicking what is automatically done by the MinC installer.
+To install the new system you have to manually create the root directory, run the **install** target and the **setup** program, thereby mimicking what is done automatically by the MinC installer.
 This is also to avoid accidentally writing into an existing MinC system.

 For this step, you need to be Administrator.
 Close the MSYS terminal and open it again as Administrator.
-Change to the 'minc-devel' directory and create the MinC root folder.
-I name it 'minc-release' so it won't conflict with an existing MinC system:
+Change to your *minc-devel* directory and create the MinC root folder.
+I name it *minc-release* so it won't conflict with an existing MinC system:

 	mkdir /c/minc-release

-Now you can run the 'install' target:
+Now you can run the **install** target:

 	make install

-To finalize step 3, go to the new folder in Windows Exporer and open the 'sbin' folder.
-There should be a program named 'bsd.exe'.
+To finalize step 3, go to the new folder in Windows Exporer and open the *sbin* folder.
+There should be a program named *bsd.exe*.
 Right-click it and run it as Administrator.
 You will see the following message: